 5. Are Doodles good with children?

 Doodles by their nature are friendly, non-aggressive, loyal and loving.
 But it is important to note that as puppies, doodles exhibit all of the behaviors that you might expect from any young, un-trained dog: puppy nipping, jumping and excitability.
 This is why training is absolutely necessary in helping your puppy learn how to behave within your household.
 It is also important that children be taught how to interact with puppies/dogs to insure the safety of both child and puppy.
 If your family has never lived with a dog or raised a puppy before then attempting to do so when you have toddlers/young children may not be the best choice for your family or for the puppy.

 Yes.
-When the litter is 5 weeks old we identify the prospective breeding pups that will be retained for our breeding program.
 When the pups are 6 weeks old we then invite the families from that litters' wait list to come and meet the rest of the litter.
 Each family is scheduled for a one hour appointment during which they can play with pups and meet the parents.
 At the end of the visit families give us their top picks.
 We honor selections in waitlist order.

 No, we are no longer shipping puppies.
 We are happy to meet you at the Sacramento Airport if you would like to take a pup home in the cabin.

-10. We're driving through Davis, can we stop by to meet your doodles?
+9. We're driving through Sacramento, can we stop by to meet your doodles?

 There is nothing we enjoy more than introducing our labradoodles and goldendoodles to people who have never met one.
 For people with allergies it's important to see whether they can tolerate the breed.
 And others who have only seen pictures of doodles on the internet, simply want the opportunity to meet one up close and personal.

 Whatever the reason, we encourage prospective puppy owners to meet some doodles before making a commitment to owning a puppy.
 If you are interested in meeting our doodles please plan on attending one of our "Doodle Romps".